العربية Deutsch

 Fatima Ahmed Ibrahim receiving congratulations from Dr. Farouk Beydoun and Dr. Hamid Fadlalla and communicating with the audience.

+Before and after the press conference some journalists took the chance to interview the prize winner from Deutsche Welle, WDR, Radio Berlin Brandenburg, Radio Multikulti/RBB, Radio Montecarlo, al-Hayat and others.
 Among the officials who came was the ambassador of the Sudan Baha’a al Din Hanafi and a representative of the Arab Liga, Mr. Abd al-Magid Klai, Mr. Abdalla Hijazi from Cultural attaché of Palestine, Mr. Sven Kohlmeier, Member of Berlin Parliament for SPD as well as many representatives of societies, organizations and akademic institutions in Berlin.

 Fatima Ahmed Ibrahim with guests after the awarding.

 Among the guests are academics, journalists, politians, intellectuals, poets and artists of different nationalities.
 Some guests came from far away, from Munich, Karlsruhe and Hamburg.
 The hall was crowded with people (about 140), some coudn’t find a seat.
+Ms. Fraenkel-Thonet Director of the Goethe Institute, welcomed the guests.
+In the end of the festivity Baqlawa and tea is being served.

 Photos: Sami Ibrahim